Ringing ears? Tinnitus And Menopause

 Tinnitus?
 What’s tinnitus?

-Tinnitus is the sensation of hearing certain sounds that aren’t present, according to the Mayo Clinic.
+Tinnitus is the sensation of hearing certain sounds that aren’t present.
 That roaring, hissing, ringing noise could be caused by damage to your inner ear – or it may be caused by the hormonal changes of menopause.

 There are two kinds of tinnitus: subjective, the far more common version where only the sufferer hears the noise, and objective, the very rare kind where some internal function of the sufferer’s body, like blood flow or body movement, is actually audible to others.
 This is also commonly accompanied by headaches.